♫ Listening to: Red Kiss by The Aikiu ♫

 Cool for 10 to 15 minutes and then pour into a glass jar to cool to room temperature.
 Caramel thickens as it cools.
 You can store this caramel sauce on the counter for a few days, but if you intend to keep it longer, it will have to into the fridge (stays in the fridge for up to a month).
 If you do that, it will solidify and need to be reheated before using it.
 To reheat, just place your glass jar into a saucepan of water on low-medium heat until it becomes a drizzly consistency again.

 Vegan Vanilla Caramel Frosting Ingredients

-- ¾ cup organic whipped earth balance (or homemade vegan butter)*
+- ¾ cup organic whipped earth balance (or other vegan butter)*

 - ¾ cup organic palm shortening*